Omaha Air Bombardment - Part I: Planning a Tactical Mission for Strategic Bombers

 [9] Their plans called for 1286 tons to be “delivered just before H-Hour”, but that total included the expected 119 tons for four of the coastal artillery battery strikes; the tonnage the Army expected for just the beach targets was 1167 tons.
 So the beach defense theoretically would receive about 100 more tons than expected.

-[10] The was the SHAEF air component, controlling the air assets assigned to Neptune.
+[10] The Allied Expeditionary Air Force was the SHAEF air component, controlling the air assets assigned to Neptune.

 [11] Army Air Forces Historical Studies#70, Tactical Operations of the Eighth Air Force, 6 June 1944 - 8 May 1945, USAF Air University, 1952, pg 11.